magnuslsjoberg/The-Filipino-Channel.bundle/README.md

 # The-Filipino-Channel.bundle

+2019-03-08 Working on the Safari web player and iOS (use old player, not mpv).
+Does NOT work in Plex Media Player (macos,RPi)

 2019-03-02 PARTIAL PROGRESS!
 It now works on the Safari web player!
 Please note the extensive logging, so carefully check your logs before posting them anywhere!